michaelklishin/quartz-mongodb/README.md

 ## FAQ

+### Project Origins

+The project was originally started by MuleSoft.
+It supports all Quartz trigger types and tries to be as feature complete as possible.

 ### Why the Fork?

 MuleSoft developers did not respond to attempts to submit pull requests for several months.
 As more and more functionality was added and implementation code refactored, I decided to completely separate this fork form GitHub forks network because the project is now too different from the original one.
 All changes were made with respect to the Apache Public License 2.0.